-Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors
+6. Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors Prior period adjustments may arise as a result of a change in accounting policies or to correct a material

 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.

 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.

 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the group's financial position or financial performance.
 Where a change is made, it is applied retrospectively (unless otherwise stated) by adjusting opening balances and comparative amounts for the prior period as if the new policy has always been applied.

 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.

-Events after the Balance Sheet Date (IAS 10)
+7. Events after the Balance Sheet Date (IAS 10)

-Events after the Balance Sheet date are those events, both favourable and unfavourable, that occur between the Balance Sheet date of 31 March and the date when the Statement of Accounts is authorised for issue.
-The two types of events and the accounting treatment are given below:
+Events after the Balance Sheet date are those events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the Statement of Accounts is authorised for issue.

+Two types of events can be identified as: